 For any other information about the Graduate Certificate in the Foundations of Data Analytics contact the Assistant Director of Graduate Studies, Angel Griffin at

-is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and masters degrees and certificate programs.
+by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and master's degrees and certificate programs.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of the University of Houston-Downtown.

 One or more documents on this site are in PDF format.
 In order to view and print these document(s), you will need the Adobe Acrobat Reader software.
 It can be downloaded from the Adobe website